miseeger/Dataverse.Sql/README.md

 Console.WriteLine($"Retrieving Accounts: {retrieveResult.Rows.Count} Rows.\r\n");

 var sql =
     @"SELECT TOP 1
         so.OrderNumber
         ,so.PriceLevelIdName
         ,so.CustomerIdName
         ,so.CustomerIdType
         ,c.Firstname
         ,c.Lastname
-        ,a.name AS InstName
         ,suc.fullname AS ContactOwner
         ,sua.fullname AS AccountOwner
     FROM
         salesorder so
         LEFT JOIN contact c ON (c.contactid = so.customerid)
         LEFT JOIN account a ON (a.accountid = so.customerid)